 10. Caponata

 This is another favourites of mine.
-It’s a dish from Sicily and it’s made of aubergine, tomatoes, onion, olives, olive oil, celery, capers.
-It also includes a mix fried vegetables.
+It’s a dish from Sicily and it’s made of fried aubergine, tomatoes, onion, olives, olive oil, celery, capers.
+So simple yet so comforting!

 11. Polenta

 Polenta is a typical dish of the north of Italy.
-It is made of boiled cornmeal and even though it is often served with beef it also comes with mushrooms which is a delicious vegan alternative.
+It is made of boiled cornmeal and even though it is often served with beef it also served with mushrooms which is a delicious vegan alternative!
+I always have this when in the mountains, as it’s often an option.

 I could go on and on and talk about many other dishes, but these are some of my favourites.
 I hope you can rethink how you view Italian cuisine and know that is has plenty of vegan options!
 I hope you get to try all these delicious dishes.
-Now that travelling is not happening you could experiment with the recipes at home and bring some of Italy to your kitchen.
-I have linked some recipes for each dish, I hope you enjoy it!
+You can also experiment with the recipes at home and bring some of Italy to your kitchen.
+I have lots of more naturally vegan recipes from Italy and the world on my page here!